 Cryptocurrency traders prefer not to pay taxes

-Every year, the popularity of cryptocurrency trading is growing exponentially; more and more people are making money from speculative transactions using digital assets.
+Every year, the popularity of cryptocurrency trading grows exponentially, with more and more people making money through speculative trading using digital assets.

-Profits amount to millions, and sometimes tens of millions of US dollars.
+The profit is calculated in millions, and sometimes tens of millions of American dollars.

-It would seem that large earnings presuppose a desire to share money and pay taxes on excess profits received.
+It would seem that large earnings suggest a desire to share the money and pay taxes on the excess profits received.

-But according to a study conducted by one of the Swedish companies Divly, it turned out that only 0.5% of cryptocurrency traders paid taxes on their profits in 2022.
+However, according to a study conducted by Swedish company Divly, only 0.5% of cryptocurrency traders paid taxes on their profits in 2022.

 According to the study, the highest number of law-abiding citizens are found in countries such as Finland and Australia, with 4.09% of citizens in Finland and 3.65% in Australia declaring their digital income.